browserengineering/book/book/invalidation.md

 16-10 *Optimizing paint*.
 Even after making layout fast for text input, paint is still painfully slow.
-Fix that by storing the display list between frames, dirty bits for whether paint is needed for each layout object, and mutating the display list rather than re-creating it every time.
+Fix that by storing the display list between frames, dirty bits for whether paint is needed for each layout object, and mutating the display list rather than recreating it every time.